Former Leeds United, Sheffield United and Crystal Palace manager Neil Warnock is famed for his foul-mouthed rants and disagreements with referees.

-The current Cardiff boss has a history of problem-causing, falling out with supporters, fellow managers and players across his 35-year managerial career.
+The current Cardiff City boss has a history of problem-causing, falling out with supporters, fellow managers and players across his 35-year managerial career.

 We’ve taken a look back through the archive to dig out his best bits, with fracas, half-time rants and even conning his players on a team trip out.